f4T1H21/Arbitrage-Bot-Code-Library/README.md

 - [Flowchart Algorithm](#algorithm)

 ## About the Project
 This is a Python library developed to calculate and analyze arbitrage opportunities between decentralized exchanges of Ethereum blockchain network.
-Meanwhile, the library makes it easy to process the data of arbitrage opportunities belong to different blocks in blockchain as long as the blocks are analyzed.
+Meanwhile, the library makes it easy to process the data of arbitrage opportunities that belong to different blocks in blockchain as long as the blocks are analyzed.

 ## Installation
 Library is available at [PYthon Package Index](https://pypi.org/project/libarbitrage/).